cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 ## Create Style Transfer Folder

-We'll place all our additions to the project in a new folder called `Style_Transfer`.
+We'll place all our additions to the project in a new asset folder called `Style_Transfer`.
 This will help keep things organized.

 ![style_transfer_folder](\images\basic-in-game-style-transfer-tutorial\style_transfer_folder.png)